 A YouTube channel is built to attract more people who may have never known about you.
 If we’re doing that, we’re capitalizing on our topics by putting out more videos that are in four separate clips and we’re taking that advantage YouTube has by sending them to the podcast through there.

-Do Keyword Search Before Podcasting
+Do a Keyword Search Before Podcasting

-Now we know to have a video mindset and cutting things up in clips.
-That's the easiest thing to do right.
+Now we know to have a video mindset and cut things up in clips.
+That’s the easiest thing to do right?
 Now let’s make sure that we are thinking with keywords in mind.
-Because we can't just take the question that we're answering in the podcast and put it up on YouTube as the video title.
-Think about, how are people searching for that term?
+Because we can’t just take the question that we’re answering in the podcast and put it up on YouTube as the video title.
+Think about, how are people searching for that term.
 How people are talking about it is a different way than what they are typing.
 I encourage you to use a free tool like “TubeBuddy” which will allow you to see if a keyword is searchable, rank-able, and competitive.

 The idea is to find that sweet spot so that your keywords are not falling on deaf ears where no one can really find you because so many other bigger, more mature channels who talked about that topic before.
 How can we create a less competitive keyword that’s still about that video topic?
 Use TubeBuddy to start doing some keyword research of your own to see how you should write a video title in a way that people can find it.
 Because thinking in keywords is a little bit more strategic.
 It takes a little bit more time, but it gives you so much bang for your buck because now you’re thinking about how are people searching on this platform and how can people find this video that I worked so hard on?
 That’s what we want to do!